fukata/network-latest-posts/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.0

+This plugin allows you to get the latest posts from the blogs in your network and display them in your site using shortcodes or a widget.

 == Description ==

 This plugin allows you to get the latest posts from the blogs in your network and display them in your site using shortcodes or a widget.